 Do you wish that you could have an accurate insight into the finances of your business?
 Have you been assigning financial activities out to other employees?
 Are you planning on expanding your business in the future?
 You need a CFO.

-At FD Capital Recruitment, we now offer CFOs, as well as Finance Directors, who are available on a part-time basis.
+At FD Capital Recruitment, we now offer Chief Finance Officers, as well as Finance Directors, who are available on a part-time basis.
 The success of our Portfolio FD scheme has led us to broaden our services to include CFOs.
 If you need a CFO in London, the South East, or the West Midlands, reach out to us today.
 We have a growing network of highly skilled CFOs, located from Birmingham to London, who are available to work with your business.

 If it’s a Finance Director that you’re looking for, we’re also available to help.
 You can check out information about our part-time London based FDs and Birmingham based FDs on our website.
 We’re also available to provide a CFO or FD on an interim basis.